LaxarJS/laxar-accordion-widget/README.md

 }
 ```

-Use this configuration on a page to get an ax-accordion-widget instance with three areas.
+Use this configuration on a page for a laxar-accordion-widget instance with three areas.

 For full configuration options refer to the [widget.json](widget.json).